 However, most people are happy to pay a small fee to get these clunky relics out of their homes.
 Dumping them is illegal in many places, and curbside garbage programs are instructed not to pick them up.
 That leaves people with one option: bite the bullet and pay the fee.

-If you're interested in scheduling a pick-up, we’ll give you a price estimate and a courtesy call to let you know when we’re coming.
-It's spring cleaning made easy.
+If you're ready to schedule a pick-up, we’ll give you a free price estimate and a courtesy call about 15 to 30 minutes before we arrive to let you know when we’re coming.
+It's junk removal made easy.

 So, ready to get rid of that junk?
 It’s as simple as 1, 2, 3.